Scatter in the star formation rate-halo mass relation: secondary bias and its impact on line-intensity mapping: Introduction

 One well-studied example of secondary bias is assembly bias,\footnote{Although many secondary properties have been found to be correlated with the assembly history of the dark matter halo, this does not necessarily need to be the case.
 Therefore, the term secondary (halo) bias is preferred for generality (see e.g. \citealt{Mao_2018}).} where the clustering of haloes of a given mass depends on their formation history \citep{Gao_2007}.
-While halo clustering is primarily a function of mass — with more massive haloes more strongly biased than less massive ones \cite[e.g.][]{Kaiser_1984, Cole89} — it has been found for low mass haloes that, at fixed mass, those that formed earlier tend to be more strongly biased than those that formed later \citep{Gao_2004}.
+While halo clustering is primarily a function of mass -- with more massive haloes more strongly biased than less massive ones \cite[e.g.][]{Kaiser_1984, Cole89} -- it has been found for low mass haloes that, at fixed mass, those that formed earlier tend to be more strongly biased than those that formed later \citep{Gao_2004}.
 In the \eagle{} simulations \citep{Schaye15, Crain15}, those haloes that form earlier also host more massive galaxies \citep{Matthee17}, in agreement with the findings by \citet{Xu_2020} for the \illus\ simulation.
 Therefore assembly bias together with a dependence of galaxy properties on the assembly history will affect how galaxies of a given mass are clustered.
-In addition to assembly bias, other examples of secondary bias include the systematic dependence of galaxy properties on factors such as the environment.
-Not accounting for such secondary biases will skew the comparison between models and data when inferring cosmological parameters.
+In addition to assembly bias, other examples of secondary bias include the systematic dependence of galaxy properties on factors such as spin, shape, amount of substructure, and environment \citep[e.g.][]{Mao_2018,Montero_2024,Balaguera_2024}.
+Studies have shown that {\sc hod} or {\sc sham} models that neglect secondary bias can introduce offsets in the clustering signal, leading to systematic errors in galaxy-halo connection and precision cosmology studies \citep[e.g.][]{Zentner_2014,Chaves-Montero_2016, Yuan_2022}.

 \citet{Xu_2020} investigate central galaxies in the \illus\ simulations and find that, while {\em stellar mass} correlates strongly with several secondary halo properties, the galaxy's \sfr{} shows no significant correlation with these secondary properties.
 Likewise, attempts to use machine learning to model the \sfr\ and its scatter by including properties in addition to the halo mass have not been particularly successful \citep[e.g.][]{Jespersen_2022,Chittenden_2023, Hernandez_2023}.
 Currently, models that use the full merger tree of the host halo do not predict the galaxy's \sfr{} better than models that just use the final halo mass.